sammaxfleet/Battleships/README.md

-BATTLESHIPS.

-Portfolio Project 3 - Python Essentials.
+# BATTLESHIPS GAME Portfolio Project 3 - Python Essentials.

-Purpose of the project & description of game created.
+# Purpose of the project & description

 The purpose of this project was to build an interactive brain game for a user to play against the computer.